owlprotocol/tutorials/README.md

 This will execute the [index.ts](./index.ts) file, which includes various imports and configurations from different libraries such as Permissionless, Viem, and OWL Protocol.

-### Documentation

-For more detailed documentation, please visit [docs.owl.build](https://docs.owl.build/).
+Get started by checking out tutorials at [docs.owl.build](https://docs.owl.build)

 ### Tutorials
-We recommend following along the tutorials by pasting in the snippets as you go into the [index.ts](./index.ts) file.
+**We recommend following along** the [tutorials](https://docs.owl.build/quickstart) by pasting in the snippets as you go into the [index.ts](./index.ts) file.

 However, you can also find the combined code of each tutorial under [./tutorials](./tutorials/) and run those directly using `tsx src/gasless-transactions.ts`.
 You may need to install `tsx` globally with `pnpm -g tsx` to run this.

+### Documentation

+For more detailed documentation, please visit [docs.owl.build](https://docs.owl.build/).

 ### License